weekend-warrior-uhm/weekend-warrior-uhm.github.io/README.md

-# weekend-warrior-uhm.github.io
-The home page for our project
+This repo contains the documentation for our Weekend Warrior project.
+See index.md for the source.